-At Southside Physiotherapy, our qualified aquatic physiotherapists will initially assess your condition and physical abilities to make sure that aquatic physiotherapy is the right treatment path for you.
+At Southside Physio, our qualified aquatic physiotherapists will initially assess your condition and physical abilities to make sure that aquatic physiotherapy is the right treatment path for you.
 This is usually done during an appointment in our rooms.
 They will then design a specific exercise program for you in the pool, taking into consideration how the physical properties of water, such as buoyancy, drag forces, hydrostatic pressure and turbulence, will best help you in your rehabilitation.
 The exercises in this program can then be gradually increased in intensity and difficulty until you are ready to return to full weight bearing exercise on land.

 Exercising in warm water provides a safe environment to strengthen muscles and move joints with less pain.